 Your Identity and Off-Campus Study

 The culture of your host community will also play a large role in how people view themselves and you as their guest.
 Culture affects our views of race, gender, sexuality, religion, education, nationality, and values in ways that you may not be used to giving a second thought.
+For example, US citizens living in the US may rarely consider their "Americanness" much of the time, but may be perceived primarily as American or simply "international" while abroad.
+However, differences in intersectional identities will filter into these perceptions.
 You should prepare yourself for how you may feel when you encounter these differences.
 Consider, too, what backgrounds the other participants on your program may have, as they may make up a significant portion of your interactions.
 Recognize that your experiences in your host country may be different from others on your program, and seek to support each other where you can.